Esri/arcade-expressions/popup/url-basic.md

-# Dynamically creates a hyperlink in a popup
+# Dynamically create a hyperlink in a popup

 This example shows how to create a custom hyperlink based of field values from a feature